 Color is very vivid – generally golden with three black vertical bars that fade with age.
 A black spot with a yellow halo on the tail fin is distinctive.
-Butterfly peacock bass were stocked, after research showed temperature would limit their range.
-Biologists sought to control exotic fishes and to provide a high quality sport fishery.
+Butterfly peacock bass was stocked after research showed temperature would limit their range.
+Biologists sought to control exotic fishes and to provide a high-quality sport fishery.
 Many miles of canals in Miami-Dade and Broward counties now have self-sustaining peacock fisheries worth millions of dollars locally.

-Clown Knifefish very distinct, flat, silvery fish with long anal fin that gives the knifefish its common name; tiny dorsal fin and 5-10 black spots ringed with white distinguish it from all other fish in Florida; juveniles possess dark vertical bands instead of spots; long anal fin equally allows for forward and backward movements.
+Clown Knifefish very distinct, flat, silvery fish with a long anal fin that gives the knife fish its common name; tiny dorsal fin and 5-10 black spots ringed with white distinguish it from all other fish in Florida; juveniles possess dark vertical bands instead of spots; long anal fin equally allows for forward and backward movements.

 A deep body with nearly symmetrical dorsal and anal fins and a speckled pattern on the body and fins identify the black crappie.
 Unlike most other panfish, crappie spend much of their time offshore feeding on small fish in lakes or in large slow-moving clear water rivers.
 They nest in colonies from February to April.
 Nests are fanned by males over gravel or muddy bottoms in depths of 3-8 feet, with big fish deeper.
 Primary food items are crustaceans, aquatic insects and small fishes.

 The smallmouth bass is the best-known and most popular northern game fish in North America.
 It is distinguished from other basses because the color and redeyes beyond the rear edge of the eye, and the first and second dorsal (back) fins are separated by an obvious deep dip.

 Other great resource for different fish species is freshwater, and saltwater.
 Stay in touch and keep up on fishing reports by species daily by subscribing to our notifications.